srp33/WishBuilder/README.md

 Please complete the following steps to get started.

-- You will need an active account on the BYU Supercomputer.
+1. You will need an active account on the BYU Supercomputer.
 If you don't currently have an active account, please go to https://marylou.byu.edu and click on "Request an Account."
 Read the information on that page.
 Then request an account, listing me as a mentor.
 When it asks what type of work you plan to perform, explain this research project briefly.
 Indicate that you will execute custom Python and/or R scripts, that you expect to execute only single-core jobs, and that these jobs will typically require 1-4 GB of memory per job.
-- If you haven't already done so, create a [GitHub](https://github.com/) account.
+2. If you haven't already done so, create a [GitHub](https://github.com/) account.
+3. Send an email to me with your GitHub user ID and request that I add you as a contributor to [https://github.com/srp33/WishBuilder](https://github.com/srp33/WishBuilder).

 ## Preparing a Dataset

-Please complete the following steps for each data set.
-Please talk to me if you have any questions or run into any problems.
+Please complete the following steps for each dataset that you prepare.
+Let me know if you have any questions or run into any problems.

-1. Examine the list of datasets below and identify one that you would like to work with.
+1. Examine the list of [open issues](https://github.com/srp33/WishBuilder/issues).
+Each "issue" represents a dataset that needs to be prepared.
+Identify one that you would like to work with.
-2. Put your name where it says "Status."
-Put **"IN PROGRESS" and the current date** next to your name.
+2. Edit the issue.
+Put your name where it says "Status."
+Put IN PROGRESS next to your name.
 3. Log in to the Supercomputer.
 Then clone the WishBuilder git repository:

   ```